open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basic-auth/index.md

 <Note>

-Please note the following are the formats to bootstrap admins on server startup:
+Please note the following are the formats to bootstrap admins on server startup: `[admin1,admin2,admin3]`

-`[admin1,admin2,admin3]`

-This works for SMTP-enabled servers, Login Password for these are generated randomly and sent to the mail {adminName}@{principalDomain}.
+This works for SMTP-enabled servers, Login Password for these are generated randomly and sent to the mail `adminName`@`principalDomain`.

-If SMTP is not enabled for OpenMetadata, please use the below method to create admin users.
+If SMTP is not enabled for OpenMetadata, please use the below method to create admin users: `[admin1:password1,admin2:password2,admin3:password3]`

-`[admin1:password1,admin2:password2,admin3:[password3]]`

 This allows to bootstrap the server with given password, later on can be changed by specific users by visiting profile page.